Ashikita, Kumamoto: Climate

-Ashikita, like all regions of Kumamoto, experiences large differences in temperature, from an average high in August of 33 degrees celsius (the 3rd highest average in Japan), to an average low in January of 0 degrees.
-In addition, Kumamoto Prefecture as a whole sees the most rainfall on the island of Kyushu, particularly during the rainy season between June and July.
+Ashikita has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+The average annual temperature in Ashikita is 16.2 °C. The average annual rainfall is 2213 mm with September as the wettest month.
+The temperatures are highest on average in August, at around 26.4 °C, and lowest in January, at around 5.9 °C. Ashikita, like all regions of Kumamoto, sees the most rainfall on the island of Kyushu, particularly during the rainy season between June and July.
 Like most of Japan, Ashikita experiences all four seasons, including cherry blossoms from late March to April, and Autumn colors from November or December depending on the warmth of the weather.
 Typhoon season generally occurs between August and September, and typhoons occasionally reach Ashikita, though they often make landfall over Miyazaki or Kagoshima Prefectures to the south.